ContextStream

 Slack

-- • "What did we decide in GitHub issues about the auth flow?"
+- • "What did we decide about authentication?" — finds decisions from GitHub issues + Slack threads

 Cursor / VS Code